SRP190805/DSA/HashSet{ }.md

-I'd be glad to create a markdown file explaining Hash Sets:

 **Hash Sets**

 Hash Sets are a fundamental data structure used for efficient storage and retrieval of elements.
 They excel in tasks like: